Blogs

 6. Legal Outsourcing

-Legal outsourcing refers to the practice of a law firm that acquires legal services from an exterior firm.
-This service is called off sharing if the outsourced entity has its origins in another country.
+Legal outsourcing refers to the practice of a law firm that acquires legal services from an external firm.
+This service is called off-shoring if the outsourced entity has its origins in another country.

 7. Private Companies